Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Data

 \subsection{Institutional Details}

-In Japan, horse racing is organized by the JRA and the National Association of Racing (NAR).
-The JRA oversees racing events at ten major racecourses (e.g., Tokyo, Nakayama, Kyoto, and Hanshin) in metropolitan areas, while the NAR is responsible for local races held throughout the country.
-Races at the ten major tracks administered by the JRA are referred to as \textit{Chuo Keiba} (meaning ``central horse racing''), comprising roughly 3,400 races annually.
-As one of the largest and most profitable racing organizations worldwide, the JRA maintains a fully integrated infrastructure and, in recent years, has reported annual betting turnover exceeding 2.8 trillion yen (approximately 19 billion USD at an exchange rate of 145 yen to the dollar as of 2024).\footnote{Beyond race administration, the JRA also manages training centers, equine development facilities, and a professional school for jockeys and stable personnel.}
+Japanese horse racing is organized by two governing bodies: the Japan Racing Association (JRA) and the National Association of Racing (NAR).
+The JRA administers central horse racing, known as \textit{Chuo Keiba}, at ten major racecourses, including Tokyo, Nakayama, Kyoto, and Hanshin, while the NAR oversees local races.
+JRA races comprise roughly 3,400 races annually and account for one of the largest horse-racing markets in the world, with recent annual betting turnover exceeding 2.8 trillion yen, or about 19 billion USD at an exchange rate of 145 yen per dollar.

-This study focuses exclusively on JRA races, for which past race records are systematically archived in a uniform format.
-All JRA races are conducted under a parimutuel betting system, in which odds are dynamically updated according to the distribution of wagers and final payouts are determined by the closing odds.
-Races are held primarily on weekends and Japanese national holidays.
-Betting for Saturday races opens at 6:30 p.m.\ on the preceding Friday, and for Sunday races at 7:30 p.m.\ on the preceding Saturday.
-Wagering closes roughly one minute before post time (see Supplementary Appendix~\ref{appen_data} for further details), and tickets can be purchased in units of 100 JPY (approximately 0.69 USD).
+This study focuses exclusively on JRA races, whose records are systematically archived in a uniform format.
+JRA races use a parimutuel betting system, in which odds are updated based on wager shares and final payouts are determined by the closing odds.
+Betting closes one minute before post time, and tickets are sold in units of 100 JPY (approximately 0.69 USD).\footnote{Races are held mainly on weekends and national holidays.
+Betting opens at 6:30 p.m.\ on Friday for Saturday races and at 7:30 p.m.\ on Saturday for Sunday races.
+Supplementary Appendix~\ref{sec:appendix_data} provides further details.}

-Our analysis focuses on the win (\textit{tanshō}) pool, where the JRA deducts 20\% from the total pool to cover taxes and operating expenses.
-Odds---defined as the gross payout per 1 JPY bet---are given by
+Our analysis focuses on the win (\textit{tanshō}) pool.
+The JRA deducts 20\% from the total pool, so the gross payout per 1 JPY bet on horse \(i\) is

-where $W_i$ denotes the total amount wagered on horse $i$, $I$ is the set of competing horses, and $s_i \equiv W_i / \sum_{i \in I} W_i$ represents the share of total bets placed on horse $i$.\footnote{In Japan, odds in horse racing are quoted as gross payouts inclusive of the original stake.
-For example, odds of 2.5 imply that a 1 JPY bet yields 2.5 JPY if successful.
-This corresponds to fractional odds of 3/2, yielding 1.5 JPY in net profit.
-In general, JRA odds $R_{i}$ correspond to fractional odds of $R_{i}-1$.} By construction, odds are lower for horses that attract more wagers (favorites) and higher for those that attract fewer (longshots).

-It should be noted that equation \eqref{eqm_odds} applies to both final and interim odds.
-Interim odds are calculated from the cumulative wagers placed up to a given point in time and thus provide an intermediate aggregation of bettors' actions during the betting period.
-While interim odds do not determine payouts, they offer valuable information on the real-time evolution of market sentiment.